Alfredo Borrero: Medical career

-Vice Presidency (since 2021)
+Vice-presidency (2021–2023)

 2021 election

 In October 2020, Guillermo Lasso, presidential candidate of the party called Creating Opportunities, named Borrero as his running mate for the 2021 election.
 In February 2021, the ticket advanced to the April run-off election, following a narrow second-place victory over Yaku Pérez.

-One poll before the run-off had the socialist/correísta/chavista Arauz leading Lasso with a 82% certainty of winning.
+One poll before the run-off had Arauz leading Lasso with a 82% certainty of winning.
 The Lasso-Borrero ticket defeated Arauz with 52% on 11 April in the run-off election in an upset victory.

 On 19 May 2021, he received his credentials as the constitutional Vice President in anticipation of his inauguration.

 Tenure

 Borrero was inaugurated as the 52nd vice president of Ecuador on 24 May 2021.

 Personal life

 Borrero was born in Cuenca, Ecuador in 1955.
 Borrero is a graduate in Health Administration from Harvard University.

-He is married to Lucia Pazmiño and has four children from previous marriages, one of whom is Juan David Borrero, director of international markets at Snap Inc and husband to the American Victoria's Secret model, Jasmine Tookes.
+He is married to Lucia Pazmiño and has four children from previous marriages, one of whom is Juan David Borrero, director of international markets at Snap Inc. and husband to the American Victoria's Secret model, Jasmine Tookes.